 \paragraph{Assessment of CRoZe Predictiveness.} To empirically validate whether our proxy obtained from a random state accurately represents the proxy in the fully-trained model, we conducted an analysis using Spearman's $\rho$.
 We randomly sampled 300 architectures from the NAS-Bench-201 search space and trained them on the entire dataset, using both the full training and reduced training only of 10 steps.
 The Spearman's $\rho$ between the proxy value obtained from a single-step trained state and the 10-step trained state shows a strong correlation of $0.995$.
 Even after full training, the correlation remained high at $0.970$ (Figure~\ref{fig:proxy_consistency}).
 These suggest that our proxy, derived from estimated surrogate networks, can significantly reduce the computational costs associated with obtaining fully-trained models.
 Furthermore, each component of CRoZe consistently demonstrates a high correlation with the fully-trained states, supporting the notion that the high correlation computed with the final state is not solely a result of the collective influence of components, but rather an accurate estimation.

-\paragraph{Validation of CRoZe for Estimating Fully-Trained Neural Architectures.} To investigate whether the architectures selected with our proxy possess the desired robustness properties discussed in Section~\ref{sec:rob_archs}, we conduct a comprehensive analysis.
-From a pool of 300 samples in the NAS-Bench-201 search space, we select the top-5 and bottom-5 neural architectures based on our proxy values, excluding those with a robust accuracy of less than 20\%.
-We evaluate the performances of these architectures that are standard-trained and adversarially-trained against clean inputs and three distinct types of perturbed inputs: adversarial perturbations (i.e., FGSM and PGD), and common corruptions.
+\paragraph{Validation of CRoZe for Estimating Fully-Trained Neural Architectures.} To investigate whether the architectures selected with our proxy possess the desired robustness properties discussed in Section~\ref{sec:rob_archs}, we conduct an analysis.
+From a pool of 300 samples in the NAS-Bench-201 search space, we select top-5 and bottom-5 architectures based on our proxy, excluding those with a robust accuracy of less than 20\%.
+We evaluate the performances of these architectures that are standard-trained (ST) and adversarially-trained (AT) against clean inputs and three distinct types of perturbed inputs: adversarial perturbations (i.e., FGSM and PGD), and common corruptions.

-Notably, the top-5 networks show impressive average clean accuracies of 89.62\%, 84.36\% on CIFAR-10, while the bottom-5 networks achieve significantly lower average clean accuracies of 61.34\%, 51.64\% in standard training and adversarial training, respectively (Table~\ref{tbl:observation_e2e}).
+Notably, the top-5 networks show impressive average clean accuracies of 89.62\%, and 84.36\% on CIFAR-10, while the bottom-5 networks achieve significantly lower average clean accuracies of 61.34\%, 51.64\% in standard training and adversarial training, respectively (Table~\ref{tbl:observation_e2e}).
 Moreover, the top-5 networks exhibit an average robust accuracy of 54.95\% against perturbations, compared to only 28.50\% for the bottom-5 group.
 Furthermore, by considering feature consistency between clean and perturbed inputs, as defined in Eq.~\ref{eq:feature_bound}, the top-5 group exhibited similar features, whereas the bottom-5 group showed dissimilar features (Figure~\ref{fig:observation}).
 This supports that architectures with consistent features across inputs are more likely to make accurate predictions under perturbations.
 Overall, our analysis provides strong evidence that our proxy can search for generalizable robust architectures that accurately predict the final accuracies under diverse perturbations.